nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Word | Meaning
 -------|--------
-Alphanumeric | A character that is either an alphabet (capitalised and non-capitalised) or a numerical number.
+Alphanumeric | A character that is either an alphabet (capitalized and non-capitalized) or a numerical number.
 Command | Instruction entered by the user e.g. `list`, `exit`.
 Command Line Interface (CLI) | A text-based interface that is used to operate software, allowing the user to respond to visual prompts via typing commands.
 Graphic User Interface (GUI) | A system of interactive visual components for computer software, which allows users to interact via many visual components.